activitystream/slate/source/includes/_old/_advanced.md

 ## Sub-classing Relationship Types
 ## Sub-classing Entity Types
 ## Event Type Library
-Each event-message submitted to the activity stream is of a particular type. “as.auth.login” is an example of a event-type-key used when reporting that a customer or an employee logs on to a website/system.
+Each event-message submitted to the activity stream reports a particular action. “as.auth.login” is an example of a action-key used when reporting that a customer or an employee logs on to a website/system.

-You can easily use your own event-types as they are created automatically on first use and service and processing active for that new event-type can be configured in the AS Admin if the defaults do not suffice.
+You can easily use your own actions as they are created automatically on first use and service and processing active for that new action can be configured in the AS Admin if the defaults do not suffice.

-Activity Stream is building a library of common event-types that will provide you with a) scaffolding/blueprints for integration and b) access to pre-built analysis and advanced processing.
+Activity Stream is building a library of common actions that will provide you with a) scaffolding/blueprints for integration and b) access to pre-built analysis and advanced processing.

-An example of this is the simple “as.authentication.login” event-type.
-If that is used, with the associated event-types as *.login.failed, then the system will automatically identify problems, or any abnormalities in the login behavior for users.
+An example of this is the simple “as.authentication.login” action.
+If that is used, with the associated action as *.login.failed, then the system will automatically identify problems, or any abnormalities in the login behavior for users.

-In other words; using event-types from the AS Event-Type Library does not only help you to plan and categorize your business-events but it opens the door to pre-built analysis, reporting and features that would normally take a considerable amount of time when created on per-organization basis.
+In other words; using actions from the AS Actions Library does not only help you to plan and categorize your business-events but it opens the door to pre-built analysis, reporting and features that would normally take a considerable amount of time when created on per-organization basis.

 ## Append Only
 The Historical Event Store in Activity Stream is append-only.
 This means that any reported business-event is permanently on-record and that it can not be changed, not ever.